 Lasallian Collegians is a dynamic and committed student club that meets weekly to address the needs of the campus community along with the wider Bronx neighborhood.
 The group develops specific programs or activities that address those concerns.
 They’re loved on campus for their Random Acts of Kindness days, which is when the club put together bags of candy or lollipops with a "Sponsored by Lasallian Collegians" label.
 It's designed as a fun, low-key way to remind students and the College community to be generous and kind toward each other.
-They’re also well known for their involvement in blood drives, toy drives, food runs and other student generated programs throughout the semester.
+They’re also well known for their involvement in blood drives, toy drives, food runs and other volunteer programs throughout the semester.

-After graduating from Manhattan College, students can apply to volunteer for one or two years of service throughout the U.S./Toronto region, usually in educational settings and in direct service to the poor.
+After graduating from Manhattan College, graduates can apply to volunteer for one or two years of service throughout the U.S./Toronto region, usually in educational settings and in direct service to the poor.
 They live in close-knit communities of Brothers and other Lasallian Volunteers.
 Lasallian Volunteers change the world for the better, while experiencing deep and meaningful transformation in the process.

 Tuition is waived for scholars who, as former Lasallian Volunteers, seek to earn their master's degrees at one of the six Lasallian colleges/universities: Manhattan College, St. Mary's University (Minn.), St. Mary's College (Calif.), Lasalle University, Lewis University or Christian Brothers University.